|Valley vs. Dowling: America's best high school rivalry?|

 John Hayes, who was in his first year as Dowling's athletic director in '77, told me once that the game forever changed the face of Des Moines high school football.
 "It used to be Roosevelt, but Valley became our number one rival after this game," said Hayes, who noted that while both teams "played their hearts out, it's as if the adrenaline was all gone for us by the second night.
 Richie (Safren) really hurt us with the option."

 However, Hayes added, "I always like to remind people that it took Valley two days to beat us."

 Jeff Morris, the Maroons' place-kicker and starting offensive guard who missed a 31-yard field goal as time ran out in the first half, put the game in perspective: "It was a tough loss, but it wasn't the end of the world.
 Valley has beaten Dowling enough times since that it doesn't mean as much to them.
 But the parents still remember the game."

 Valley went on to win its first Metro championship that year - the first team other than Dowling to win one - before falling to Sioux City Heelan in a sub-freezing away game in the first round of the state playoffs.
 But no one remembers much about the bitter-cold Heelan loss.
-It's the Dowling win that will be remembered - because it transcended football.
+It's the Dowling win that will be remembered.
+Because it transcended football.

-The men and women who attended Valley 35 years ago will tell you that this one football game created a unique bond at the school that went beyond the football field and lasted the rest of that year, especially among the seniors.
+The men and women who attended Valley High 35 years ago will tell you that this one football game created a unique bond at the school that went beyond the football field and lasted the rest of that year, especially among the seniors.
 The chant "17-8" echoed in the hallways, classrooms, and locker rooms for months.

-"The win seemed to bring the whole school together," said Mike Stauffer, a starting offensive tackle on that Valley team, and my best friend then and now.
+"The win seemed to bring the whole school together," said Mike Stauffer, a starting offensive tackle on that Valley team, and my best friend then and still.
 "It's hard to explain, but everyone just got along after that - the way a high school should be.
 It was a magic year."